matthiaskoenig/mcp/docs/08_signaling.rst

 .. math:: R_p^0 = \frac{k_1}{k_3} \cdot S

-The resulting expression is independent of the expression of the proteins :math:`R` and :math:`P`.
+The resulting expression is independent of the expression of the proteins :math:`R` and :math:`H`.
 This is often termed *perfect adaption* or *integral* feedback.

 Ultra-sensitivity
 -----------------